Finnish Coastal Jaegers

-The Finnish Coastal Jaegers (Kustjägarna, and Rannikkojääkärit) or Finnish Marine Commandos are the marines special operations capable forces unit of the Finnish Navy.
-The unit consists of both regulars and conscripts, predominantly Swedish-speaking, and is located at Nyland Brigade (Uusimaa Brigade) in Dragsvik, near Ekenäs.
+The Finnish Coastal Jaegers (Kustjägarna, and Rannikkojääkärit) are one of the special operations forces unit of the Finnish Navy.
+The unit consists of both regulars and conscripts, predominantly Finland Swedes, and is a part of Swedish-speaking Nyland Brigade (Nylands brigad/Uudenmaan prikaati) in Dragsvik, near Ekenäs.

 Mission

 The Finnish Coastal Jaegers primary role is to conduct counterattack against enemy landings in the Finnish archipelago, an environment known for small islands and skerries.
 Jaegers can function independently or with the support of artillery units, including light or heavy mortars.
 A number of Coastal Jaeger troops receive training for direct action, irregular warfare, and special reconnaissance behind enemy lines.

 Selection

 Conscripts are selected for training at 1. & 2.
 KUSTJK (the Coastal Jaeger companies; Swedish: 1. & 2.
 Kustjägarkompaniet) in Dragsvik on the basis of the physical review taken by all conscripts before they enter military service.
 After 6 weeks of basic training, privates are assigned to further training in the same unit if suitable or moved to another unit for other type of training.
 The number of jaegers trained varies per intake, but usually about 30-50% of the conscripts in the two KUSTJKs go on to receive marine training, with approx. 40% of them selected for training as NCOs or officer candidates.
 The other half of KUSTJK recruits receive training for support roles such as cooks, medics, drivers and boatsmen, for easier combat roles and may even be transferred to other units.

 Conscripts are selected for NCO (Stage 1) education after 12 weeks of training.
 Candidates for officer training are selected during the 6-week-long Stage 1 of NCO training.
 About 10–20% of Stage 1 NCO candidates are sent to the Reserve Officer's School for the 16-week-long course and become officer candidates upon return to Dragsvik.